adapter-hub/website/posts/2023/11/introducing-adapters.md

 While different efficient fine-tuning methods and configurations have often been proposed as standalone, combining them for joint training has proven to be beneficial (He et al., 2022; Mao et al., 2022).
 To make this process easier, Adapters provides the possibility to group multiple configuration instances using the `ConfigUnion` class.
 This flexible mechanism allows easy integration of multiple complex methods proposed in the literature (as the two examples outlined below), as well as the construction of other, new complex configurations currently not available nor benchmarked in the literature (Zhou et al., 2023).

-**Mix-and-Match Adapters** (He et al., 2022) were proposed as a combination of Prefix-Tuning and parallel bottleneck adapters.
+Example: **Mix-and-Match Adapters** (He et al., 2022) were proposed as a combination of Prefix-Tuning and parallel bottleneck adapters.
 Using `ConfigUnion`, this method can be defined as:

 ```python
 from adapters import ConfigUnion, PrefixTuningConfig, ParBnConfig, AutoAdapterModel